Driving from Queenstown to Christchurch

 The scenic highlights you'll encounter on the Queenstown to Christchurch drive

 The drive from Queenstown to Christchurch is one of the world's great drives.
 Without stopping, it's a 6 hour drive but where is the fun in that?
-It's good to build in a couple of days to appreciate some of the most beautiful you'll see anywhere in the world.
+It's good to build in a couple of days to appreciate some of the most beautiful scenery you'll see anywhere in the world.

-To help with your planning, we've put together the scenic highlights that you'll encounter from on the drive from Queenstown to Christchurch.
+To help with your planning, we've put together the scenic highlights that you'll encounter on the drive from Queenstown to Christchurch.

 Having enjoyed the incredible setting and vast array of activities on offer in Queenstown, it's now time to set off on the drive to Christchurch.
 Take the SH6 road signposted to Cromwell.
 On the way to our first stop of Arrowtown, you'll pass by Lake Hayes.
 Take the first left past the lake which is signposted to 'Arrowtown'.

 Arrowtown is a historic gold mining town rich in history and chararacter.
 It's a beauitful little town with decent selection of tempting cafes, boutique shops and restaurants.
 If you have time, check out the Chinese Settlement Village.
 It's a free attraction that offers a fascinating insight into the history of the first chinese settlers seeking their fortune.

 The Arrow River is a pretty spot to visit where you can also try your hand at gold panning - head to the Lake District Museum for pan hire.

 Just before reaching Cromwell, there is the option to take a left turn and head a few kilometres to Bannockburn.
 It's a town steeped in gold mining history that's now a well respected wine region with plenty of cellar doors to visit.
 There are also a number of art galleries to visit that feature on the Central Otago Arts Trail.